 Note: *SP = Serialized Profiles.
 The profiles created with CoPrA SP are encoded with the serial no. of the ZePrA color server and can only be used there.

-- The small control strip is available as a one-row and a two-row strip.
-The one-row strip can easily be integrated in the trim area of your printing machine.
+(1) The Reprofiler measuring strip small is available in a one-row and a two-row version.
+The one-row version can be placed more easily in the trim area of a printing press.
 The two-row strip is more suitable for digital printing or inkjet systems.

-Note: In principle, you can not only print and measure the ColorLogic control strips, but also other measuring strips, such as Ugra/Fogra, IDEAlliance Media Wedge, ECI GrayControl Strip, ECI bvdm TVI or UGRA UDKS Wedge, are supported too.
-Alternatively, you can use an existing measurement file that reproduces your current printing conditions.
+Note:Besides the included ColorLogic measuring strips, other measuring strips can also be used, for example Ugra/Fogra Media Wedge, IDEAlliance Media Wedge, ECI GrayControl Strip, ECI bvdm TVI or UGRA UDKS Wedge.
+Alternatively, you can use an existing measurement file that reflects your current printing conditions.

 - Print the measuring strip.
 To do this, deactivate the color management settings, i.e. no simulation of a printing condition will take place.
 This is especially true for digital printing systems.

 - Measure the measuring strip with a spectrophotometer.

 - The Update Profile tool in CoPrA optimizes the ICC profile of your target profile (= printer profile selected as Target Color Space in ZePrA).

 Note: If you use the Apply Correction DeviceLink Profile function, you do not need to replace the profile set as the target color space because this is done elsewhere – see below.

 - In Configuration, Document/Target click the checkbox Apply Correction DeviceLink Profile.
 If there are no correction DeviceLink profiles, the option is grayed out.